JUDGES Act of 2024

 The Judicial Understaffing Delays Getting Emergencies Solved (JUDGES) Act of 2024 was a legislative proposal aimed at expanding the Federal judiciary of the United States to address increasing caseloads and judicial backlogs.
 The bill sought to create 66 new federal district judgeships across 25 district courts in 13 states, including California, Florida, and Texas, with the additions phased in over several years through 2035.

 The bill passed in Congress with a vote of 236–173, which represented the first attempt at a major expansion of the judiciary in 30 years, although Senators Dick Durbin and Jerry Nadler accused Republicans of suspicious timing in the introduction of the bill.

 Background

 Introduced by Senator Todd Young (R-Indiana), the JUDGES Act garnered bipartisan support in Congress.
+The bill was supported by a total of 17 cosponsors, of whom 9 were Democrats and 8 were Republicans.
 The Senate unanimously approved the bill in August 2024, reflecting a consensus on the necessity to bolster the federal judiciary to manage growing caseloads.
 The House of Representatives passed the bill in December 2024, following the 2024 presidential election.

+The Judges Act follows a prolonged gap in the creation of American Judicial legislation.
+The last time Congress passed legislation to increase the number of federal judgeships was the Judicial Improvement Act of 1990.
+The Judicial Improvement Act authorized 85 new judgeships.
+Since 1990, the U.S. population has grown by 30%, while District Court filings have increased by 30%, and the number of judgeships in the U.S. has remained the same.
+With the United States' growing population, Senator Coons and Young cited disparities within the federal judiciary.
+States that had judges added under the JUDGES Act were Arizona, California, Colorado, Delaware, Florida, Georgia, Idaho, Indiana, Iowa, Nebraska, New Jersey, New York, and Texas, totaling 13 states.

-Provisions
+Provisions and expansion

 The JUDGES Act proposed the following key measures: